huangrubing/IFR/README.md

 # Search-for-Boundary

-Environment: As shown our paper "Identification of Failure Regions for Programs with Numeric Inputs".
+Environment: As shown in our paper "Identification of Failure Regions for Programs with Numeric Inputs".

 JDK: jre1.8.0_101;